Clovis

 How to Pronounce Clovis

 Our model found one way to pronounce the name Clovis.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Clovis is pronounced as KLOH-vihs.
+Our model is 100.0% confident that Clovis is pronounced as KLOH-vihs, which has 2 syllables.

 2